Introduction

 Explanation of the Code

-1. In the beginning, we used a liquid crystal library for LCD operations.
+1. Initially, we used a liquid crystal library for LCD operations.

 3. In the setup function, we are beginning the serial connection with 9600 bits per second speed and printing some text in the LCD using the setcursor() function.